iobroker-community-adapters/ioBroker.ical/docs/en/README.md

   A status is created for each day of the preview period.
 Danger!
   It is searched for a substring, i. an entry in the calendar "vacation" is recognized as well as a Entry "holiday parents".
 This must be taken into account when setting the events.

+- Explanation of the states under ical.0.events.0
+  - The event in the path ical.0.events.0.later is set to true if it is still happening today but has not started yet
+  - The event in path ical.0.events.0.now is set to true if it is currently active
+  - The event in the path ical.0.events.0.today is set to true if the event is active today

 By adjusting the CSS in the VIS, the styles of today's (standard red) and tomorrow's dates (standard orange) can be set:
 - `iCalWarn` - Newline calendar entry today